kalekdev/uni/semester-1/analysis-1/notes.typ

 These notes should serve as condensed revision material - only the minimal, important facts to remember before solving problems

+Note on order: Many scripts used for teaching introduce concepts as they become relevant.
+My goal is to build a revision reference, not a learning resource, therefore over time the order will be rearranged to group relevant definitions and theorems together.

 Proofs heavily involve decomposition; to progress, smaller Lemmas need to be brought in along the way and proven (or taken as true since someone else proved them).
 However first of all, you need to understand and remember the axioms (rules of the game).

+Mathematics - Abstracting enough to focus on the matter

 Contradiction is a useful tool for linking statements about $>$ and $>=$.